Kuching Urban Transportation System: Green Line alignment

-Planned routes for Phase 2
+Planned ART routes for Phase 2

 While not currently under construction, the Sarawak Deputy Premier Dr. Sim Kui Hian announced the planned expansion of the KUTS project for Phase 2 starting with the Yellow Line, which runs from an interchange station with the Blue Line at Sarawak General Hospital to Moyan.
 An extension of the route to Bau has been planned out in advance but will only take fruition once Phase 2 undergoes construction.
 The remaining routes for Phase 2 are to be announced at a later date.